 gas volume to be transported.

-83.2.When submitting a nomination or re-nomination at a domestic exit point, the Network User shall also indicate the specific point of connection with the distribution system or connection with the Consumer’s system directly connected to the transmission system.

 Nomination submission terms:

 Network User can submit nominations or re-nominations under the following terms:

 nomination submitted by Network User for gas volume wished to inject into the system shall not match nominations for gas volume to be withdrawn from the system, and vice versa, as gas can be purchased and sold inside entry/exit system.